• Skip to main content

 Nutrition Labels

-Many food producers, such as beverage manufacturers, make it convenient by listing the nutrition information for both a single serving and the whole container.
+Many producers make it convenient by listing the nutrition information for a single serving and the whole container.
 This product information will help you make better food choices.

 Nutrition facts labels provide information on carbohydrates, which are important nutrients.
-Sugars, both naturally occurring and artificial sugar, are included in the total carbohydrates category, along with dietary fiber, as part of the total carbs category.
+Sugars, both naturally occurring and artificial sugar, are included in the total carbohydrates category.
+This, along with dietary fiber, acts as part of the total carbs category.

-Fructose, which may be found in fruits, and lactose, which can be found in milk and milk products, are examples of naturally occurring sugars.
-Added sugars and syrups are those that are added to a food or beverage during the processing and preparation of the food or beverage.
+Fructose, which may be found in fruits, and lactose, which can be found in milk and milk products, are examples of natural sugars.
+Added sugars and syrups are added to a food or beverage during the processing and preparation of the food or beverage.

-Sugars such as honey, brown sugar, white sugar, corn syrup, maple syrup, fructose, dextrose, and fruit nectar are examples of added sugars.
+Examples of added sugars include honey, brown sugar, white sugar, corn syrup, maple syrup, fructose, dextrose, and fruit nectar.

-It is important to note that the quantity of natural and added sugars is stated on the nutrition information label in grams, which may be unfamiliar or difficult to understand for some people.
+It is important to note that the quantity of natural and added sugars is stated in grams on the nutrition information label.

-Grams are a unit of weight in the metric system, while a teaspoon, which is a unit of volume in the American system, is a unit of weight in the metric system.
+Grams are a unit of weight in the metric system.
+A teaspoon, which is a unit of volume in the American system, is a unit of weight in the metric system.

-Learning how to convert grams into teaspoons may be a useful skill to have when figuring out how much sugar you are eating daily.
+Learning how to convert grams into teaspoons may be useful when figuring out how much sugar you eat daily.

 Sugar Equations In Labeling